logancarmody/material-fs/README.md

 This will produce a JAR called `material-fs-1.0-SNAPSHOT-jar-with-dependencies.jar` in the `target` directory.

+This file is currently version tracked for ease of execution (although not great practice).

 ## Running
 To run the CLI, you can execute: `java -cp target/material-fs-1.0-SNAPSHOT-jar-with-dependencies.jar com.material.fs.cli.CLI` from the root directory of the project.